Cillian-Collins/thorium/README.md

 You should modify the `.env` file to use the correct values for the competition you are playing.

 ### Runner Configuration
 You must write a config file (Python) for the Runner container.
-This is located in `config/runner/config.py` and should define an `info()` function which returns a list of IPs to attack and extra information (usually JSON containing flag IDs).
+This is located in `config/runner/config.py` and should define an `info()` function which returns extra information (usually JSON containing flag IDs).

 An example script looks like:
 ```python